Accounts

 Take note of the warning that appears, including that changes you make as the other user will persist, and click to continue.
 Your current session will be suspended, and you will be brought to the home screen as the other user.

 A message will now appear as a watermark at all times to remind you that you are impersonating another user.
-Once finished performing actions as the other user, Log Off from the main menu on the left to return to your original session as an administrator.
+Once finished performing actions as the other user, log out from the main menu on the left to return to your original session as an administrator.

 Impersonating sessions will appear with a distinct icon on the Active Logons and Logon History pages.
 Hover over the icon to see additional details.